-In accordance with law, the district provides school year services beyond the standard 1080 hours of the instructional year for students with disabilities who qualify for services.
-The determination of whether a student qualifies for extended school year services (ESY) is made by the special education team based on student data, as well as the guidelines established by the State of lowa and Heartland Area Education Agency.
+In accordance with law, the District provides school year services beyond the standard 1080 hours of the instructional year for students with disabilities who qualify for services.
+The determination of whether a student qualifies for extended school year services (ESY) is made by the special education team based on student data, as well as the guidelines established by the State of Iowa and AEA.

-If the referring academic or behaviors of concern are
+If the referring academic or behaviors of concern are shown to be resistant to general education interventions or if interventions are demonstrated to be effective but require continued and substantial effort that may include the provision of special education and related services, the agency shall then conduct a full and individual initial evaluation.

-shown to be resistant to general education interventions or if interventions are demonstrated to be effective but require continued and substantial effort that may include the provision of special education and related services, the agency shall then conduct a full and individual initial evaluation.
+The parent of a child receiving general education

-The parent of a child receiving general education interventions may request that the Heartland AEA conduct a full and individual initial evaluation for special education services at any time during the implementation of such interventions.
+interventions may request that the AEA conduct a full and individual initial evaluation for special education services at any time during the implementation of such interventions.